New Jersey Leisure Guide Monthly Newsletter

 This 770-acre Reservoir is part of a larger 1,204 acre site that include woods and wetlands, a 5-mile perimeter trail, fishing and boating areas, and a Visitor Center.

 The Environmental Center is dedicated to providing experiences of learning and discovery related to wetlands ecology and wildlife and habitat protection.
-Through interactive exhibits, multi-media presentations, educational activities for schools and community groups, and wildlife observation areas, visitors gain an understanding of the importance of water in our world.
+Through interactive exhibits, multi-media presentations, educational activities for schools and community groups, and wildlife observation areas, visitors gain an understanding of the importance of

 Visitors can also spend a day fishing, boating, or walking the trail at this beautiful spot in southern Monmouth County.
 The Park features 1204 acres of land and water with fishing, a 5-mile perimeter trail, a 1-mile nature trail, a playground, ice-skating, and kayak and rowboat rentals.
 The Reservoir is also a natural setting for recreational activities and outdoor pursuits.